Explore a scene

 As you explore the scene, you may notice an area where the elevation suddenly increases sharply, located near the eastern edge of the data.
 This area is where the Palm Beach County LADS Surface ends, causing the elevation of the scene to return to the sea level of 0 meters.
 This area is beyond the area of interest for your presentation, so the dramatic shift in elevation won't affect your data.

-- In the upper left corner, click the Initial View button.
+- On the side of the scene, click the Initial view button.

 The scene returns to its original extent, showing the entire Palm Beach County coastline.